aptech/docs/docs/CR-qfitControlCreate.rst

 Purpose
 ----------------

-Creates default qfitControl structure.
+Creates default :class:`qfitControl` structure.

 Format
 ----------------
 .. function:: qfitControlCreate()

     :returns: qctl (*struct*) instance of :class:`qfitControl` struct with members set to default values.

 Examples
 ----------------
 Since structures are strongly typed in GAUSS, each structure must be declared before it can be used.

 ::